 The mountain was an absolute blast today for a quick springtime session.
 The warm weather called for an earlier window, ripping terrain before the afternoon …

 Today was another warm one at the Palisades side of the resort!
 In spite of the temperatures getting warmer with May coming, the snow at Palisades is holding up extremely well.

-This report was written by Ryan Williams.
+This blog was written by Rene Jerez.

 This blog was written by Ryan Williams.